bolt-project/bolt/README.rst

 Bolt
 ====

-Unified and scalable interface for multidimensional arrays
+Unified interface for local and distributed ndarrays.

 About
 -----